openstack/swift/doc/source/development_auth.rst

 Authorization is performed through callbacks by the Swift Proxy server to the WSGI environment's swift.authorize value, if one is set.
-The swift.authorize value should simply be a function that takes a webob.Request as an argument and returns None if access is granted or returns a callable(environ, start_response) if access is denied.
+The swift.authorize value should simply be a function that takes a WebOb.
+Request as an argument and returns None if access is granted or returns a callable(environ, start_response) if access is denied.
 This callable is a standard WSGI callable.
 Generally, you should return 403 Forbidden for requests by an authenticated